 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1538973079464292&amp;ev=PageView&amp;noscript=1">

-I. Letter of Intent (LOI): Applicants submit a 1-page overview of their proposed project.
-Only a simple budget and biosketch are required at this stage.
+1. Letter of Intent (LOI): Applicants submit a 1-page overview of their proposed project, using the provided template, along with a biosketch and a single budget entry.
 LOIs will be reviewed for feasibility and programmatic alignment before invitation to the full proposal stage.
-The Letter of Intent deadline is June 30, 2025, 11:59pm ET.

-II.
-Full Proposal (by invitation only): Invited applicants will submit more detailed information, including a 6-page proposal, detailed budget, and supporting materials.
+2. Full Proposal (by invitation only): Invited applicants will submit more detailed information, including a 6-page proposal, detailed budget, and supporting materials.
 Full proposals will be reviewed by GLA’s Scientific Advisory Board, following a process modeled after the National Institutes of Health, to identify and support projects of the highest scientific merit and potential for impact.
-The Full Proposal tentative deadline is September 15, 2025, 11:59pm ET.
+The Full Proposal deadline is September 14, 2026, 11:59 pm ET*.

 Program Description

-Global Lyme Alliance (GLA) is the leading 501(c)(3) dedicated to combatting Lyme and other tick-borne diseases through innovative research, awareness, and empowering the patient voice.
-GLA has awarded over $20 million in research funding through more than 70 grants to study Lyme and other tick-borne diseases.
+GLA is the leading 501(c)(3) dedicated to combating Lyme and other tick-borne diseases through innovative research, awareness, and empowering the patient voice.
 GLA supports high-quality, evidence-based, and data-driven research that advances scientific knowledge and contributes to improving patient outcomes.

 Research Priorities